-Our preoccupation up on the balcony, as you will realise if you have been listening to the notices recently, is people, or lack of them.
+Our preoccupation up on the balcony, as you will realise if you have been listening to the notices recently, is people (techs), or lack of them.

 We first published this post in May 2015 and since then things have got worse not better ….!

-We need 3….
-Having three individuals on for each service allows us to do some training, keeps the stress levels down, and ensures we are prepared and ready to switch on when Rae stands up.
+We need 3 techs….
+Having three individuals on for each service allows us to do some training, keeps the stress levels down, and ensures we are prepared and ready to switch on when the Pastor stands up.
 Continue reading New Techies?→

 As part of his “aLive Ministry Tour” John will be with us for a concert on the evening of 28th August.

 Raised in the highlands, local singer and songwriter, John Wilson, is looking forward to returning to the area this summer and bringing his music ministry with him.